-For engineers, the design of complex products is about improving performance and customer satisfaction, while ensuring manufacture can be performed at low cost, as fast as possible and always right, first time.
+Introduction For engineers, the design of complex products is about improving performance and customer satisfaction, while ensuring manufacture can be performed at low cost, as fast as possible and always right, first time.
 Competing in a digitally fuelled race, we are being tasked to find innovative new solutions using cutting edge digital technologies to optimise and improve not only the development process but also the products themselves.
 Underpinned by net zero targets and ensuring a sustainable future for generations to come the challenge has become much bigger, but so are the opportunities.
 DETI brings together the expertise, skills and knowledge of its partners to explore and showcase new technologies of what a digital future might offer.
 Addressing gaps in capability that we have identified, the Skills programme is contributing to building a diverse, inclusive digital ready workforce, engaging with 3,400 children across 54 schools in the region.
-Even more critical post Covid-19 where the importance of digital technology has been emphasised, the research that we have undertaken will fast track innovation, develop sustainable products and processes while helping UK engineering businesses to pursue a more competitive position.
-Read about our new ultra-secure Quantum communications network, to digital prototyping systems for sustainable a digital future might offer.

-products of the future and the Engineering Curiosity STEM programme.
+Even more critical post Covid-19 where the importance of digital technology has been emphasised, the research that we have undertaken will fast track innovation, develop sustainable products and processes while helping UK engineering businesses to pursue products of the future and the Engineering Curiosity STEM programme.
 I'm delighted to be able to share with you a selection of highlights from the Digital Engineering Technology & Innovation (DETI) programme.

-Richard Oldfield, Chief Executive Officer, National Composites Centre

-DETI brings together the expertise, skills and knowledge of its partners to explore and showcase new technologies of what
+Richard Oldfield, Chief Executive Officer, National Composites Centre DETI brings together the expertise, skills and knowledge of its partners to explore and showcase new technologies of what Vision To transform engineering for the digital era and inspire the next generation of engineers.